-Redefining dentistry through 'salivaomics'October 22nd, 2012 by Brianna Deane in Dentistry /
+Redefining dentistry through 'salivaomics'October 22, 2012 by Brianna Deane in Medicine & Health / Dentistry

 (Medical Xpress)—Scientists from the UCLA School of Dentistry have been at the vanguard of research on human saliva in recent years, leading the way in the dynamic, emerging field of salivary diagnostics, which seeks to catalog the biological makeup of saliva to help screen for and detect both oral and systemic diseases.

 Now, the Journal of the American Dental Association, a leading publication for dental professionals, has published a special supplement to its October issue in which Dr. David Wong, the school's associate dean of research, outlines the state of the science of salivary diagnostics, highlighting advances made by researchers at UCLA and other institutions and charting a path for future research and clinical applications.